 The Wireless Upgrade contains a 16GB Toshiba FlashAir SDHC card and a Quick Start Guide with its code.
 Keep the card for possible future use reinstalling the software – you may need the code.
 The Toshiba card converts a model 100C scanner to the model 100D.

 Click the appropriate links below:

-- Installation instructions on Windows
+- Installation and usage instructions on Windows

 Download FlashAirTool for Windows

 - Initial settings on mobile devices (iOS and Android)

 - Download the app for iOS devices from the App Store

 - Download the app for Android devices from Google Play